icon Disengaged Employees: Signs of Disengagement & How to Re-engage | HRDQ

 Work Performance

 An actively disengaged employee’s work performance is likely poor or sub-par at best.
-But an employee that is not engaged may be consistently producing decent work.
+But an employee who is not engaged may be consistently producing decent work.
 The problem may be that they don’t feel like they’re being challenged enough.
-There’s a difference between delivering good work versus great work—and it begins with having the drive to go above and beyond and not being bored with the task at hand.
+There’s a difference in the quality of work between delivering good versus great work – and it begins with having the drive to go above and beyond and not being bored with the task at hand.

 Your employees should constantly be looking for ways to improve themselves and general company procedures.
 If you can’t remember a time when one of your employees made an effort to make a change, a suggestion, or shared something they learned, it could be a sign of disengagement.